GaloisInc/saw-script/README.md

 binaries for a variety of platforms from their [releases page](https://github.com/Z3Prover/z3/releases).

-SAW generally requires the most recent version of Z3, which at the time of writing this file is 4.5.0.
+Although it's not the most recent version, we currently recommend Z3 4.7.1.
+If you plan to use path satisfiability checking, you'll also need Yices version 2.6.1 or newer.

 After installation, make sure that `z3` (or `z3.exe` on Windows) is on your PATH.